About

 The Story

-I am a Corporate and Commercial Real Estate lawyer with more than a decade of experience across Brazil, the United States, and Canada, including over three years in the startup and tech sector at Duolingo.
+I am a Corporate and Commercial Real Estate lawyer with more than a decade of experience between Brazil and Canada, with additional U.S. exposure through short study programs and a legal externship, including over three years in the startup and tech sector at Duolingo (non-legal role).

 My career began in procedural and administrative law, including a judicial clerkship at the Roraima Court of Appeal, where I gained technical expertise in Real Estate Registry and Public Notary offices.
 I shared that knowledge as a university lecturer in business law, and that foundation in property registration, fraud detection, and contract analysis still shapes my practice today.